TrshPuppy/obsidian-notes/OSCP/Enumeration & Info Gathering/README.md

+# INTRO TO OSINT
+I'm setting this as the README for this directory so it's clear that it's the intro content for this section of the course.
 # Passive Reconnaissance
 Also known as [OSINT](../../cybersecurity/TTPs/recon/OSINT.md) (open source intelligence) gathering.
 The process of finding and collecting *publicly available information* on a target *without directly interacting* with the target.
 The ultimate goal of passive reconnaissance is to *discover information which clarifies or expands the target's attack surface.* We're interested in any information which will help us exploit the target, whether by [phishing](../../hidden/Sec+/24%%201%20Attacks,%20Threats%20&%20Vulnerabilities/1.1%20Social%20Engineering/phishing.md), malware delivery, password guessing, etc..
 ## Schools of Thought